 To ensure water is easily accessible, you may need to set up more water sources than is necessary in cooler months.
 These water sources should be spread out in both their indoor and outdoor living spaces.
 When placed outdoors, keeping water in a shady area can help keep it cool longer and also slow algae growth in open water sources.

 In addition to ample drinking water, many residents may enjoy access to other water sources to help keep them cool.
 Ducks and geese obviously need access to open water sources for swimming and bathing, but they aren’t the only residents who might enjoy taking a dip!
-Pigs, llamas, and alpacas may enjoy cooling off in a kiddie pool or tub filled with cool water, and chickens and turkeys can be provided wide, shallow bowls of cool water to create foot baths for them to stand in and cool off.
+Pigs, llamas, and alpacas may enjoy cooling off in a kiddie pool or tub filled with cool water, and chickens and Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. can be provided wide, shallow bowls of cool water to create foot baths for them to stand in and cool off.
 Just like their drinking water, we recommend keeping these water sources in the shade, refilling will cool water as needed, and cleaning regularly.
 Sprinklers may also be a fun option for residents who enjoy getting wet.

 Ponds can be another great way for certain residents to cool off.
-In addition to ducks and geese, pigs have been known to enjoy going for a swim and llamas, alpacas, cows, and horses may wade into the water to cool off.
+In addition to ducks and geese, pigs have been known to enjoy going for a swim and llamas, alpacas, While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", and horses may wade into the water to cool off.

 Offering areas of shade in resident living spaces is important during sunny, hot weather.
 As discussed above, it’s helpful to have the ability to cover windows with shutters or shade cloth in order to prevent the sun from heating up the indoor space too much.
 If a resident’s outdoor living space does not provide areas of shade, you can set up shade tarps or other shade structures, especially in areas where water is provided or where residents tend to spend their time relaxing.